 - Provide monthly reporting on business performance and individuals’ goals

 - Have quarterly discussions on how each individual is performing against their goals

-- Try to customize goals (vs. one size fits all) to the trigger points of certain function and individuals.
+- Try to customize goals (vs. one size fits all) to the trigger points of certain functions and individuals.

 - Incentivize the middle 60%

 - Maintain constant communication and alignment among all leadership levels